-We are heavily dependent on the ability to raise funding.
+We continue to dependent on the ability to raise funding.
 This additional funding may not be available on acceptable terms or at all.
 Failure to obtain this necessary capital when needed may force us to delay, limit or terminate our product development and commercialization efforts or other operations.

-As of March 31, 2019, our cash, cash equivalents and investments in marketable securities were \$96.4 million.
-We expect that our existing cash, cash equivalents, the cash collected from UDENYCA® sales, together with the \$75 million term loan executed in January 2019 and investments in marketable securities will be sufficient to fund our current operations for at least the next 12 months.
-We have financed our operations primarily through the sale of equity securities, convertible notes, and credit facilities, as well as through license agreements.
+As of March 31, 2020, our cash and cash equivalents were \$193.3 million.
+We expect that our existing cash, cash equivalents and cash collected from our UDENYCA® sales will be sufficient to fund our current operations for the foreseeable future.
+We have financed our operations primarily through the sale of equity securities, convertible notes, credit facilities, license agreements and to a lesser extent, through recent product sales of UDENYCA®.

-However, our operating plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
+However, our operating or investing plans may change as a result of many factors that may currently be unknown to us, and we may need to seek additional funds sooner than planned.
 Our future funding requirements will depend on many factors, including but not limited to:

-- our ability to successfully launch and commercialize UDENYCA®; - the scope, rate of progress, results and cost of any clinical studies, nonclinical testing and other related activities; - the cost of manufacturing clinical drug supplies and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any licensing or other arrangements to acquire intellectual property rights that we may establish, including any milestone and royalty payments thereunder; and - the cost, timing and outcomes of any litigation that we may file or that may be filed against us by third parties.
+- our ability to continue to successfully commercialize UDENYCA®, and to compete against new pegfilgrastim biosimilar commercial entrants; - the scope, rate of progress, results and cost of any clinical studies, nonclinical testing and other related activities; - the cost of manufacturing clinical drug supplies and establishing commercial supplies, of our product candidates and any products that we may develop; - the number and characteristics of product candidates that we pursue; - the cost, timing and outcomes of regulatory approvals; - the cost and timing of establishing sales, marketing and distribution capabilities; - the terms and timing of any licensing or other arrangements to acquire intellectual property rights that we may establish, including any milestone and royalty payments thereunder; - the timing of conversion in common shares or repayment in cash of our convertible debt, or the timing of repayment in cash, whether due or not, of our credit facilities; and - the cost, timing and outcomes of any litigation that we may file against third parties or that may be filed against us by third parties.